DreamBNC/znc/README.md

 deleted.
 If this is enabled, the buffer is not deleted.
 This may be useful if you regularly use more than one client to connect to ZNC.

-## Using WZNC
+## Using DreamZNC

-Once you have started ZNC you can connect with your favorite IRC-client to ZNC.
+Once you have started DreamZNC you can connect with your favorite IRC-client to it.
 You should use `username:password` as the server password (e.g.
 `/pass user:pass`).

 Once you are connected you can do `/msg *status help` for some commands.